-The Express XLT supports an analog DTMF telephone type (AT&T 2500) with the POTS interface, part number 1200070L2.
-The telephone or other analog device (like a fax machine or modem) plugs into an RJ-11 jack labeled PHONE located on the rear of the unit.
+The Express 4110/4120 supports an analog DTMF telephone (type AT&T 2500) with the POTS interface.
+Two telephones or other analog devices (like a fax machine or modem) plug into either RJ-11 jack (labeled with drawings of telephones) on the rear of the unit.
 Using a multipoint line allows the POTS and data port to have unique phone numbers.